 It is normal to experience some postpartum bleeding (bleeding after delivery) in the weeks or months following birth.
 Minimal to moderate postpartum bleeding is a sign that your uterus is contracting and healing.
 However, you can experience more than usual postpartum bleeding following delivery, and the medical term for more than usual bleeding is postpartum hemorrhage (PPH).
 This abnormal postpartum bleeding can be life-threatening and requires immediate medical attention.

 Postpartum hemorrhage is most commonly defined as losing 500ml of blood or more after a vaginal delivery, or 1000ml of blood or more after a cesarean section.
 If this significant loss of blood occurs within 24 hours of childbirth, it is considered to be early or primary postpartum hemorrhage.
 After 24 hours, if postpartum hemorrhaging occurs, it is referred to as late or secondary postpartum hemorrhaging.
 The majority of PPH occur within 24 hours after labor.

 Postpartum hemorrhaging is the leading cause of maternal mortality.
 Although the rates of maternal mortality are quite low in the developed world, in countries where there is a lack of skilled healthcare providers along with poor transportation and emergency services, the numbers are much higher.
-Without the proper medical attention, a woman can die within two hours of hemorrhaging.
+Without proper medical attention, you can die within two hours of hemorrhaging.
 The World Health Organization suggests that as many as 25% of maternal deaths worldwide are caused by postpartum hemorrhage.

 Causes of postpartum hemorrhage: Uterine atony

-In the majority of cases, PPH is the result of the failure of the uterus to properly contract and retract after birth.
+In the majority of cases, PPH is the result of the uterus failing to properly contract and retract after birth.
 This is known as uterine atony.